 Another commonly-cited cause of Bacon’s Rebellion were high taxes issued from the tyrannical Berkeley government.
 While it is true that taxes may have increased, Berkeley’s influence over the colony was vastly overstated.

-A vast majority of taxes at the time were issued by the county judiciary.
+The county judiciary issued a vast majority of taxes at the time.
 Some counties were more affluent than others or had more public services, thus higher taxes.
 In general, Berkeley had little control over most of the taxation of the Virginians.

 County level records from the era show that taxes fluctuated greatly from year to year.
 Various events such as raising the militia, building defensive fortifications, and supporting legislative assembly members all raised taxes at the county level.